hharnisc/generate-kube-service/README.md

-# generate-kube-service
+# generator-kube-service

-Yeoman generator to build and deploy a node service to kubernetes
+Yeoman generator to build and deploy a node service to [Kubernetes](kubernetes.io)